Milltown Cemetery attack: Aftermath

 The Browning pistol Stone used was seized on the day of the attack and was eventually used by an IRA unit to ambush a combined RUC–Army patrol in Belfast on 13 October 1990.
 A constable was shot dead and another badly injured.
-In March 1989, Stone was convicted for the three murders at Milltown, for three paramilitary murders before and for other offences, receiving sentences totalling 682 years.
+In March 1989, Stone was convicted of the three murders at Milltown, of three paramilitary murders before and of other offences, receiving sentences totalling 682 years.
 Many hardline loyalists saw him as a hero and he became a loyalist icon.
 After his conviction, an issue of the UDA magazine Ulster was devoted to Stone, stating that he "stood bravely in the middle of rebel scum and let them have it".
 Apart from time on remand spent in Crumlin Road Prison, Stone spent all of his sentence in HM Prison Maze.
 Stone was released under the Good Friday Agreement after serving 13 years.
 Author and journalist Martin Dillon interviewed Stone in prison and published a book about him in 1992, Stone Cold: The True Story of Michael Stone and the Milltown Massacre.

 Stone later published an autobiography, None Shall Divide Us, which included an account of the attack, in which he wrote that he deeply regretted the hurt he had caused the families of those he killed and paid tribute to the bravery of two of the men killed while pursuing him at the cemetery (Murray, Mac Brádaigh).
 Stone wrote "I didn't choose killing as a career, killing chose me".
 Stone later alleged that while being held in police custody after the attack, a young RUC officer asked him to sign a copy of the RUC's in-house magazine Police Beat that had Chief Constable John Hermon's face on the cover.
 In November 2006, Stone was charged with attempted murder of Martin McGuinness and Gerry Adams, having been arrested attempting to enter the parliament buildings at Stormont while armed.
 He was subsequently convicted and sentenced to a further 16 years' imprisonment.
 Stone was released on parole in 2021.